 You can choose a relative, friend, or organization to receive a notice from Con Edison if your bill is overdue and your electric or gas service might be turned off.

 The third party is not responsible for paying your bill, but may be able to help resolve the problem.
 Having a third party involved can be especially helpful if you are ill, elderly, live alone, or travel frequently.
 Please call 1-800-75-CONED (1-800-752-6633) for more information.

-If You Are 62+, Blind, or Have a Permanent Disability
+If You’re 62 or Older, 18 or Younger, and/or Have a Permanent Disability

 If You Run a Religious Organization, Veterans Hall/Post, or Community Residence

 If you run a qualifying religious or veterans organization, or supervised/supportive living community residence, you may choose residential or nonresidential rates for each service.